tommyjtl/simple-ray-tracer/README.md

 python main.py raytracer-files/ray-sphere.txt
 ```

 Below is a list of implemented input files.
-Or run `bash test.sh` to test all of them.
+Or run `bash batch_test.sh` to test all of them.

 ```text
 sphere